-If you are looking for a great destination to visit in 2019, my recommendation is to head to Austria and the Salzkammergut Lakes region.
+If you are looking for a great destination to visit my recommendation is to head to Austria and the Salzkammergut Lakes region.

 Consisting of more than 50 lakes of all shapes and sizes, the region is not only stunningly beautiful, it also offers plenty of things to see and do.

 In winter the lakes region is ideally located to access the ski resorts of Zwölferhorn and Dachstein, whilst in summer – and throughout the year – the sparkling lakes with their mountain backdrops provide the perfect place to unwind.

 As well as the numerous water activities on offer, there are salt mines to visit, cable cars and cogwheel trains to ride and hundreds of kilometres of trails to explore on foot or two wheels.